 The full University regulations governing mitigating circumstances are available in Section 11 of the Handbook of Academic Regulations.

 Please contact your registry office if you need further advice or guidance.

 You should submit the first claim as close as possible to the timing of the assessment and normally within one month of the mitigating circumstances occurring.

 Late claims after the final published deadline will not normally be considered, other than in highly exceptional circumstances, where the problems encountered justify the lateness of the claim as well as the claim itself.
 If you are submitting a claim after the publication of results please contact your Campus Registry Office.

 You should normally receive the decision of the Mitigating Circumstances Board within five working days of the submission of the claim.
 During busy times of the academic year, you may be notified within ten working days.

-- Postgraduate Dissertations/Projects in Semester 1 — Thursday 1 February 2018
+- Deadline for Postgraduate Dissertations/Projects in Semester 1 — Thursday 31 January 2019

-- Postgraduate Dissertations/Projects in Semester 3 — Friday 21 September 2018
+- Deadline for Postgraduate Dissertations/Projects in Semester 3 — Friday 20 September 2019

-Postgraduate Life Sciences and Biomedical Sciences students — Deferral/Referral Assessments — Friday 17 August 2018
+Deadline for Postgraduate Life Sciences students deferral/referral assessments — Friday 16 August 2019

 LPC claims should be submitted within three days of the date of assessment as required by the professional body.